 Hello and welcome to my profile page.
 My name is Erica Tribble and I have been a social worker since 2004 when I graduated from the University of Montana with a Bachelors degree in social work.
 I went on to obtain a Masters of Social work from Walla Walla College in 2006.
 Eventually finding my way into private practice as a Licensed Clinical Social Worker in 2013.
 The first and most important step in any therapy is building report.
 You can expect me to use a strengths based and client centered approach in order to connect with you and develop a positive and healthy therapeutic alliance.
 Drawing from my training as a psychotherapist allows me to personalize your treatment plan to meet your specific needs.
 I typically work with clients who are struggling with anxiety, depression, trauma and major life transitions.
 I look forward to working with you!

-I am licensed in Montana with 5 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, coping with grief and loss, & depression.
+I am licensed in Montana with 14 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, & coping with grief and loss.
+I also have experience working with depression.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

-I am licensed in Montana with 21 years of professional work experience.
-I have experience in helping clients with stress, anxiety, coping with grief and loss, motivation, self esteem, confidence, & depression.
-I also have experience working with compassion fatigue.
-My treatment approach is client-driven and skills-focused, with efforts to explore overall wellness and individual strengths.
-I have a background in Cognitive Behavioral Therapy and Reality Theory/Choice Therapy but do not ascribe to a single treatment modality.
-I believe that people are naturally strong and resilient but that life events can often cause us to question our own ability to overcome challenges.
-As a therapist, I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+I am licensed in Montana with 4 years of professional work experience.
+I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, depression, & coping with life changes.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 How to find a licensed therapist serving clients in Ekalaka, Montana